bchd/bahc-ohana-api/INSTALL.md

     $yarn install --ignore-engines

 ### Error: Missing Required Configuration Keys
 - You should be missing configuration definitions on your file:

     /config/application.yml

 _Note: you might have to ask a colleage for a fresh copy_

+### Error: Data/Services Won't Show Up
+- You visit ui dashboard and no data is showing up:

+- make sure the database is created
+- run `bundle exec rake db:{drop,create}`
+- run `pg_restore --verbose --clean --no-acl --no-owner -h localhost -d ohana_api_development <DUMP FILE LOCATION>`
+- run `bundle exec rake db:migrate`
+- start the api server by running `bundle exec puma -p 8080`
+- start ui server by running `rails s`